Nahom-pro/Bash_Automations/interface_mode/ReadMe.md

        -> iwconfig wlan0

 # Remember:
   * wlan0 is the common wireless interface name.
 If your interface name is different from this, change wlan0 to your wireless interface name.
-Specially parrot user!!!
+Specially parrot users!!!